sentenz/convention/about/git-hooks.md

 Usage:

 - Perform repository validity checks.
-- Enforce the creation of support branches from the major branches.
+- Enforce the creation of support branches from the base branches.

 Parameters: